Skip to main content

 Social media apps like Facebook, YouTube and TikTok may also impact self-esteem.

-• YouTube and its autoplay feature may foster addiction and increase time spent on the site, which may warp social media users’ perceptions of their body image.
-The same can be true of users’ satisfaction with their daily lives.
+• YouTube and its autoplay feature may foster compulsive use and increase time spent on the site.
+It may also warp social media users’ perceptions of their body image.

 • TikTok offers numerous features similar to Snapchat and Instagram.
-These features include filters and continuous scrolling — both of which have been linked to memory impairment, difficulties retaining information, and poor mental health.
+These include filters and continuous scrolling.
+Both have been linked to memory impairment, difficulties retaining information, and poor mental health.

 Mental health crises derail schools’ focus on education